Azure/azure-quickstart-templates/101-webapp-basic-windows/README.md

 </a>

 ## Description
-This template allows you to This template allows you to deploy a app service plan and a basic Windows web app.
+This template allows you to deploy a app service plan and a basic Windows web app.